Llanpumsaint

 Llanpumsaint community comprises the neighbouring hamlet of Nebo, the spiritual community and temple at Skanda Vale and a number of farms.

 According to the 2001 Census, 50% of those living in Llanpumsaint community are able to speak, read and write Welsh, this is well above the 39% average recorded for Carmarthenshire in the same census.
+The council has faced controversy for choosing to hold its meetings only in English.

 Location

 Llanpumsaint is located on a minor road that joins the B4336 just north of Bronwydd Arms and the A486 at Llandysul and Pentrecwrt.
 The village straddles the River Gwili between Bronwydd and Llanllawddog, at the confluence of two small tributaries, Nant-cwm-cerwyn and Nant Aeron.
 The nearest major settlement is Carmarthen, approximately 4.5 mi away by road.

 The community is bordered by the communities of: Llanfihangel-ar-Arth; Llanllawddog; Bronwydd; and Cynwyl Elfed, all being in Carmarthenshire.

 History

 Foundation

 The name Llanpumsaint translates as "Parish of the Five Saints" ("Llan" means church or enclosed area of land).
 The five saints were brothers named Gwyn, Gwynno, Gwynoro, Ceitho and Celynin who came from the nearby hamlet of Cynwyl Gaeo.
 They were sons of Cynyr Barbtruc (or "cut-beard"; Welsh: "Cynyr Farfdrwch") and descendants of Cunedda the Imperator (Welsh: "Cynyr Wledig").

 The five brothers are said to have built the Llanpumsaint Parish Church around the 5th or 6th Century.
 It is thought that they built the church on a pre-existing pagan site.
 There are also five pools in Nant-cwm-cerwyn which are named after each of the saints.
 These pools were the destination for pilgrimages to the village during the Middle Ages.
 Such pilgrimages tended to take place around the time of St. David's Day.

 The names of the five saints appear elsewhere in the area.
 One of the brothers, Ceitho, is the patron saint of Llangeitho in Ceredigion where he founded an abbey and lived as a hermit there within.
 Another example is St Celynin's Church in the neighbouring community of Bronwydd which was built as a missionary church to Llanpumsaint in 1894.